 What Is a Methadone Hotline?

 A methadone hotline is a toll-free number where callers can obtain free information about methadone addiction.
-Individuals or families battling methadone addiction can call a methadone helpline and receive support, guidance, advice, and resources.
+Individuals or families battling methadone addiction can call the helpline and receive support, guidance, advice, and resources.
 Calls to a methadone helpline are free.
 You do not need health insurance coverage to call.

 Privacy and confidentiality are assured when you call a methadone helpline.
 You can discuss your concerns and ask whatever questions are on your mind without fear of getting into trouble with the law.
-If you’re not comfortable disclosing your name and location, you can remain anonymous.
-However, disclosing your location will help you gain access to treatment programs and resources in your local area.
+If you’re not comfortable disclosing your name and location, you can choose to remain anonymous.
+However, disclosing your location will help us recommend the best methadone treatment programs and resources in your local area.

-Methadone hotlines operate 24 hours a day, 7 days a week, 365 days a year.
-You can find out about methadone addiction treatment programs nearby by calling any time of day or night.
-However, it’s worth noting that there is no obligation to begin rehab for methadone addiction after calling a methadone hotline—whether and when you decide to start treatment are your decisions entirely.
+Our methadone hotline operates 24 hours a day, 7 days a week, 365 days a year.
+You can call us at any time of the day or night to find out about methadone addiction treatment programs nearby.
+Keep in mind that you will be under no obligation to begin rehab for methadone addiction after calling our methadone hotline—if and when you decide to start treatment is entirely your decision.

-When you’re struggling with an addiction, it sometimes helps to talk things over with someone and get your thoughts in order.
-You can think of a helpline as a helpful, knowledgeable, sensible, and non-judgmental friend who is available around the clock.
-Call Drug Helpline on (844) 289-0879if you or a loved one needs help with methadone addiction.
+When you’re struggling with an addiction, it can be incredibly helpful to talk things over with someone and get your thoughts in order.
+You can think of our methadone helpline as a helpful, knowledgeable, sensible, and non-judgmental friend who is available around the clock.
+Call the National Drug Helpline on (844) 289-0879if you or a loved one needs help with methadone addiction.

 Frequently Asked Questions

-If it’s the first time you’re calling a helpline, it can be quite overwhelming.
-However, not reaching out for help can put your health at risk, even your life in danger, due to your methadone addiction.
+If it’s the first time you’re calling a methadone helpline, making the call can feel quite overwhelming.
+However, not reaching out for help is putting your health at risk, even your life in danger, due to your methadone addiction.
 If you’re not sure what to say when you call a methadone hotline, here are some frequently asked questions to which you may want answers:

 • What are the symptoms of methadone addiction?